greywold/ephcontrols/README.md

 3. Status updates are similarly fetched remotely and are not realtime.
 4. This code may be buggy and amateurish.

-You should use the EPH Control's official Ember application for notifications and configuration of your system.
+You should use the EPH Control's official Ember application for reliable notifications and safe configuration of your system.